Our Services

 Contact a doctor or seek urgent care if you experience:

-If you are unsure whether a symptom is related to amoxicillin or another condition, consider using a Medically approved LLM Symptom Checker Chat Bot to help you understand possible causes and determine when professional medical advice may be needed.
-This free, AI-powered tool is designed to guide your next steps based on your specific symptoms.
+If you are unsure whether a symptom is related to amoxicillin or another condition, a Medically approved LLM Symptom Checker Chat Bot can provide valuable insights into possible causes and help you determine the urgency of seeking professional medical care.
+This free, AI-powered tool asks targeted questions about your symptoms and health history to give you personalized guidance.

 A symptom checker does not replace medical care but can help you decide when to seek professional advice.